akfldk1028/gridtrader_backend/scalping/instructions_v3.md

 {
     "decision": "buy",
     "percentage": 35,
     "reason": "After reviewing the current investment state and incorporating insights from market analysis, chart images, and recent crypto news, a bullish trend is evident.
-The EMA_10 has crossed above the SMA_10, a signal often associated with the initiation of an uptrend.
-The current chart image shows a consistent upward trend with higher highs and higher lows, indicating strong buying pressure.
-The MACD line is above the Signal line, suggesting positive momentum.
-Additionally, recent news articles highlight increased institutional interest in Bitcoin, further supporting a bullish outlook.
+The EMA_10 has crossed above the SMA_10 at 96,200,000 KRW, a signal often associated with the initiation of an uptrend.
+The MACD line is at -0.67 and the Signal Line is at -0.77; since -0.67 > -0.77, the MACD is above the Signal Line, suggesting positive momentum despite negative values.
+Additionally, the RSI_14 is at 65.5, indicating strong buying interest without being overbought.
 Given these factors, an aggressive buy decision is recommended, allocating 35% of the portfolio to capitalize on the expected upward movement."
 }
 ```